Kuldeep-verma-dev/E-commerce-Medical/README.md

 # E-commerce-Medical
-This is my second repository.
+This is my medicine related website where we can buy medicine and other product.